-Trust Agreement As Trustee, we issue PCs from each PC Pool according to the Trust Agreement, which we summarize in this Offering Circular.
+As Trustee, we issue PCs from each PC Pool according to the Trust Agreement, which we summarize in this Offering Circular.
 You should refer to the Trust Agreement for a complete description of your rights and obligations and those of Freddie Mac as Trustee, Depositor, Administrator and Guarantor.
-Proceeds Most PCs are issued in exchange for Mortgages, in which case we do not receive cash proceeds.
+Most PCs are issued in exchange for Mortgages, in which case we do not receive cash proceeds.
 We use the proceeds from the sale of PCs for cash to provide funds for general corporate purposes, including the purchase of additional Mortgages.
-Form of PCs PCs are issued, held and transferable only on the book-entry system of the Federal Reserve Banks.
+PCs are issued, held and transferable only on the book-entry system of the Federal Reserve Banks.
 The Holder of a PC is the entity that appears as such on the records of a Federal Reserve Bank.
 Only institutions that are members of the Federal Reserve System may be Holders of PCs.
-PC Denominations The PCs are issued in minimum denominations of \$1,000 and in \$1 increments above that minimum.
-Method of Payment A Federal Reserve Bank credits payments on each Payment Date to the accounts of Holders on the Federal Reserve Banks' book-entry system.
+The PCs are issued in minimum denominations of \$1,000 and in \$1 increments above that minimum.
+A Federal Reserve Bank credits payments on each Payment Date to the accounts of Holders on the Federal Reserve Banks' book-entry system.
 Each Holder, and each financial intermediary in the chain to the beneficial owners of the PCs, will be responsible for remitting payments to their customers.
-No "Clean-up Call" We have no "clean-up call" option to redeem or terminate a PC based on its unpaid principal balance falling below a prescribed level.
-Tax Status We will classify each PC Pool as a grantor trust.
+We have no "clean-up call" option to redeem or terminate a PC based on its unpaid principal balance falling below a prescribed level.
+We will classify each PC Pool as a grantor trust.
 As an investor in PCs, you will be treated as the owner of a pro rata undivided interest in the ordinary income and the principal of the related grantor trust, and will be considered the owner of a pro rata undivided interest in each of the underlying Mortgages.